FlowFuse/website/development/frontend/testing.md

 npm run cy:run
 ```

-Simply run, in a terminal, all of the front-end E2E tests and displays the results.
-If you just want to run all the tests, and aren't necessarily developing your own, this is the command to run.
+This will execute all of the front-end E2E tests in the terminal and display the results.
+Typically, this is the command to run if you simply want to run all of the tests
+When developing/debugging tests, opening the Cypress Application will likely be more useful.

 #### Run Tests via Cypress Application